CosminStoian11/LaboratorJava/README.md

 # LaboratorJava
 Project name: LibOnline

 Author: Stoian Cosmin-Ionut 405BDTS

-This project contains a website for an online library called LibOnline which will facilitate ordering of books for reading enthusiasts.
+This project contains a website for an online library called LibOnline which will facilitate the ordering of books for reading enthusiasts.

 The 10 business requirements are as follows: